frankandreace/metaprob2/README.md

 ## <a name="help"></a>Getting help
 If you encounter bugs or have further questions or requests, you can raise an issue at the [issue page][issue].
-You can also contact Francesco Andreace at francesco.andreace@studenti.unipd.it .
+You can also contact Francesco Andreace at francesco.andreace@unipd.it .

 ---

 ## <a name="cite"></a>Citing metaprob2

+MetaProb 2 paper has been accepted at ICCABS 2020.
-If you use metaprob2 in your work, please cite:
+If you use MetaProb 2 in your work, please cite:

 [issue]: https://github.com/frankandreace/metaprob2/issues
 [paf]: https://github.com/lh3/miniasm/blob/master/PAF.md